 It has a catchy rhythm and rhyme and uses a repetitive language that would encourage children to read and sing along.

 Much like every story that involves a tooth fairy, this one teaches kids to properly maintain good oral hygiene and the importance of always telling the truth.

 The girl in the story tried to trick a tooth fairy by placing a corn grain and painted it white.
 To teach the girl an important lesson, she was brought to the fairy’s land and showed her what happens to yellow uncleaned teeth and making her realize that what she did was wrong.

 15. Silly Sally

-The story tells of how a girl named Sally went to town in silly and hilarious way such as walking backwards and upside down.
+The story tells of how a girl named Sally went to town in a silly and hilarious way such as walking backwards and upside down.
 The rhyming pattern and wonderful illustrations are a big hit to toddlers.

 The pictures are bright and colorful which gives off a happy and positive mood while reading the story aloud to little ones.
 This is definitely a fun and silly read that is perfect for all ages.

 Getting The Right Books For Your Toddlers